2121 Eye Street NW

 If you would like to bookmark this position for later review, click on the Bookmark link.
 To email this position to a friend, click on the Email to a Friend link.
 If you would like to print a copy of this position for your records, click on the Print Preview link.

-Please see Special Instructions for more details.Please upload a curriculum vitae and cover letter describing the nature of your interest and/or special training in GI and liver pathology.
-Review of applications will begin on 11/28/2016 and will continue until the position is filled.
+Please see Special Instructions for more details.Please upload a cover letter that includes an assessment of skills related to basic qualifications, and a curriculum vitae.
+Review of applications will begin May 1, 2017 and continue until the position is filled.
 Only complete applications will be considered.

 I. RECRUITMENT PLAN

 |Administrative Title:||Metadata Services Librarian|

 |Contract Type:||Librarian, Renewable Appointment (initial appt period) - 07/01/2017 - 6/30/2018|